finkusuma-dev/fem-newbie-product-preview-card/README.md

 }
 ```

-An example of how to apply the `text-preset-4` to `ribbon-text` class:
+This is an example of how to apply the `text-preset-4` to `ribbon-text` class:

 ```scss
 // components/_ribbon_text.scss